Pilot's Handbook of Aeronautical Knowledge

 Alert areas may contain a high volume of pilot training or an unusual type of aerial activity.
 They are depicted on aeronautical charts with an "A" followed by a number.
 Pilots should exercise caution in alert areas.
 Pilots of participating aircraft, as well as pilots transiting the area, are equally responsible for collision avoidance.

-A Controlled Flying Area (CFA) contain activities that, if not conducted in a controlled environment, could be hazardous to nonparticipating aircraft.
+A Controlled Firing Area (CFA) contain activities that, if not conducted in a controlled environment, could be hazardous to nonparticipating aircraft.
 Within a CFA, activities must be suspended when a spotter aircraft, radar, or ground lookout position indicates an aircraft might be approaching the area.
-CFAs are not depicted on aviation charts.

 Other Airspace Areas